 From Sofia to Istanbul

-The Balkan Express leaves Sofia in the evening and runs via Plovdiv and Dimitrovgrad to Svilengrad and Kapikule, the Turkish border town.
-The train currently does consist only of a regular 2nd class coach.
-No couchette or sleeping car runs!
+The Balkan Express leaves Sofia in the evening and runs via Plovdiv and Dimitrovgrad to the border towns of Svilengrad and Kapikule.
+Then the train continues via Edirne to Halkali station in the suburbs of Istanbul.
+Since February 2017 the train conveys couchette and sleeper cars again and consists of one BDZ (Bulgarian Railways) couchette car with 6-bed and 4-bed couchettes available, one TCDD (Turkish Railways) couchette car (4-bed couchettes available) and a TCDD sleeping car (2-bed and 1-bed compartments available).
 In Sofia, the train has connection from the day train from Belgrade.
 As long as the train from Belgrade is on time, this would allow to make the trip from Belgrade to Istanbul in about 24 hours.

 From Bucharest to Istanbul

-In 2017, the Bosfor night train doesn’t run at all.
+As of February 2017, the Bosfor night train doesn’t run at all.
 Instead, you have to use a number of different trains and change several times.
 Changes are required at Ruse, Gorna Orjahovtisa and Dimitrovgrad.
 Naturally, all these trains consist of regular seated carriages only.
-As on the train from Sofia, no couchette or sleeper cars are available.
+In Dimitrovgrad you have to change to the night train from Sofia to Istanbul.
+Read more about this train in the paragraph above.
 You can see the detailed schedules at the links below.

 Good to know